top of page

 Helpful hints to alkalinise your diet

 • Eat plenty of vegetables, preferably raw — at least a cup of alkalinising greens (such as kale, chard, mustard greens, or broccoli tops) each day.
 Avoid cooking them, as not only will it reduce their nutrient content, but cooking can sometimes convert an alkaline-forming food into an acidifying one.
 For example, spinach is considered alkaline-forming when raw, but is slightly acidifying when cooked.
-A very light steam or blanching is preferred over cooking the life out of them.
+A short, very light steam or blanching is preferred over cooking the life out of them.

 • Eat fresh raw fruits, for example, citrus, watermelon, paw paw, mangoes, apples and blueberries are among the best choices; redyrated raisins are also good.
 However, fruits such as prunes, blackberries and cranberries can have an acidifying effect.